chado1/Palm-Springs-Architecture-Tour/README.md

 ### Interactive Interface
 - Click on any marker to view building information
 - Click on list items to pan/zoom to locations
-- Check off buildings as you visit them
 - Collapsible sidebar for better mobile viewing

 ### Route Optimization